Using the Newton-Raphson Method with Automatic Differentiation to Numerically Solve Implied Volatility of Stock Option

+In our analysis, we studied the convergence and the rate of convergence of the root-finding methods on both simulated and real data.
+The results from both datasets showed a consistent interpretation: it takes fewer iterations to compute the implied volatility numerically via automatic differentiation.
+This result is particularly significant when applied to real data.

+Regarding the number of convergences, the secant method performed slightly better than the proposed method.
+Another interesting observation is that the convergence rate for real-world data, which is around 75\% for both methods, is significantly lower than that for the simulated data, where it exceeds 95\% in both cases.
+We provide possible explanations for this below:

-Another interesting point is that the numerical method gives negative implied volatility, which is absurd.
-We provide three explanations for these issues: \begin{enumerate} \item European stock options are priced based on the Black-Scholes equation, not the Binomial Model.
-Despite the fact that the Binomial Model converges to the model in continuous time, the implied volatility inversely calculated from the different models may not necessarily be the same.
-Presumably, there is no positive or real root, or implied volatility, for the Binomial Model. \item The Newton-Raphson method gives only one root.
-Even if we assign the initial value,$x_0$, to be close to the average option price, under some unstable conditions, the Newton-Raphson method may give other possible roots, which are not necessarily negative, of the function.
-This issue can be fixed by testing the method on the different initial values and selecting the most appropriate result. \item Unobservable real-world factors.
-Unlike the generated dataset, where everything is under control, the real stock market is based on uncertainty. \end{enumerate} ~\\ The results from applying the method to the real option market dataset from 2020 to 2021 show the largest error.
-As shown in the scatter plot, the method greatly underestimates the implied volatility.
-The explanations from the previous paragraphs can account for most of the results on this dataset.
-Importantly, the uncertainty of the market during the pandemic may influence the results.
+\begin{enumerate} \item European stock options are typically priced using the Black-Scholes equation rather than the Binomial Model.
+Although the Binomial Model converges to the Black-Scholes model in continuous time, the implied volatility calculated inversely from different models may not necessarily be the same.
+This could mean that there is no positive or real root (implied volatility) for the Binomial Model in certain cases. \item The Newton-Raphson method typically finds only one root.
+Even if the initial value $x_0$ is set close to the average option price, under certain unstable conditions, the method may yield other possible roots, which may not be positive or relevant.
+This issue can be mitigated by testing the method with different initial values and selecting the most appropriate result. \item Unobservable real-world factors: Unlike the generated dataset, where all variables are controlled, the real stock market is influenced by various uncertainties. \end{enumerate}